Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 findings from a file we already know - the SAM registry file.
 In a normal Windows installation, the SAM is located in `C:\windows\system32\config`.
-We can use the Sleuthkit `fls` tool to recurively list all the allocated files in the volume of interest and specifically look, or *grep*, for `Windows/System32/config/SAM`:
+We can use the Sleuthkit `fls` tool to recursively list all the allocated files in the volume of interest and specifically look, or *grep*, for `Windows/System32/config/SAM`:

 ```